 There are tourism adventures in places like Boulders Beach and Betty’s Bay.
 Seeing these birds in these controlled wild scenarios will inspire you to take care of them.

 Contact the authorities to ensure that they are doing their best to look after this species.

-Litter in our oceans is a threat to the Penguins.
+Litter in our oceans is a threat to penguins and a vast variety of marine life.
 If you don’t live on the coast arrange a waterway clean up in your area.

 To keep the waterways clean – because all the water ends up in the sea, watch that you only put products down your drain that are friendly to the environment.